Call for volunteers and sponsors: Human Rights Navigator app

 The Data Collaboration Alliance nonprofit is building a free and anonymous web application that will enable everyday people to assess risks to their human rights when traveling between domestic and international locations.

-Political and legal landscapes are shifting and fragmenting.
-The ability of citizens to stay on top of human rights is becoming an increasing challenge which is a growing concern for people traveling between destinations.
+Political and legal landscapes are shifting and fragmenting and the ability of citizens, consultants, employers, and advocates to stay on top of human rights is becoming an increasing challenge.

 Why reproductive rights?